Cloud-Based Digital Banking: Advantages, Risks and Implementation

 Cloud-based digital banking solutions have brought enormous benefits to financial institutions, allowing them to reduce high infrastructure costs and provide scalability and flexibility.
 While the benefits seem very tangible, fintech companies see several potential threats.
-One of the most common is the level of security, as well as the technological maturity of cloud solutions in general.
+One of the most common is the level of security and the technological maturity of cloud solutions.
 As a result, fintech companies are wary of taking the first step towards cloud connectivity.

-We analyzed the concerns our customers face when they think about the reliability of cloud technologies and compiled a list of parameters for the reliability of a cloud digital banking solution.
+We analyzed the concerns our customers face when they think about cloud technologies' reliability and compiled a list of parameters for the reliability of a cloud digital banking solution.

 What is Cloud-Based Banking?

 This is an external system for the bank to provide remote services for its customers.
-Any retail bank, by connecting to a cloud service, provides its customers with the opportunity to receive financial services remotely.
-All the end-user needs is a login and password to access the service, as well as a device to access the Internet.
-How can a bank make a choice between implementing the RBS system within the bank and using an external service?
+Any retail bank, by connecting to a cloud service, allows its customers to receive financial services remotely.
+All the end-user needs is a login and password to access the service and a device to access the Internet.
+How can a bank choose between implementing the RBS system within the bank and using an external service?
 Important parameters for the analysis will be the bank's goals for the medium and long term, the economics of implementing and maintaining the remote banking system, the availability and opportunities for the formation and development of the necessary competencies on the side of the bank, as well as many other aspects.

 Benefits of the Cloud for Banking

-The advent of COVID-19 has made the scalability, resilience, flexibility and availability of public clouds much more important to banks than ever before in a matter of weeks.
+The advent of COVID-19 has made the scalability, resilience, flexibility and availability of public clouds much more important to banks than ever.
 During the pandemic, bankers could compare the performance of cloud technologies (both public and private) with legacy technologies.

-The opportunities that will result from the transition to the cloud will be revolutionary for both individual banks and the industry as a whole.
+The opportunities resulting from the cloud transition will be revolutionary for individual banks and the industry.

-According to IDC Financial Insights, the world's largest banks in 2019 saved about $15 billion from the implementation of cloud technologies and reduced their IT infrastructure costs by 25%.
+According to IDC Financial Insights, the world's largest banks in 2019 saved about $15 billion from implementing cloud technologies and reduced IT infrastructure costs by 25%.

-One of the significant advantages of cloud solutions is that they are supported by a microservices architecture.
-Applications and solutions run on flexible cloud infrastructure such as serverless infrastructure.
+One of the significant advantages of cloud solutions is that a microservices architecture supports them.
+Applications and solutions run on flexible cloud infrastructure, such as serverless infrastructure.
 This allows you to develop a geo-distributed architecture, smoothly distribute the load on servers and control the distribution of service resources.

-Along with a secure server configuration, when evaluating cloud service providers for Core Banking software, experience with financial sector regulators should be taken into account, namely platform compliance with industry guidelines, legislation, and verified use of the platform by regulators.
+Along with a secure server configuration, when evaluating cloud service providers for Core Banking software, experience with financial sector regulators should be considered, namely platform compliance with industry guidelines, legislation, and verified platform use by regulators.

 Many off-the-shelf cloud banking platforms are being developed to meet regional requirements (such as the European Union).
 In fact, any new platform must be reviewed and validated by financial services regulators.
 In addition, regulators prescribe requirements for risk management, IT systems and information security management, outsourcing requirements for external cloud service providers, etc.